message/iata/NE.md

-Published 15.11.2020
+Published 15.06.2021
-1. Passengers without a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before arrival are subject to medical screening at their own expense.
+1. Passengers without a negative COVID-19 PCR test taken at most 5 days before arrival are subject to medical screening at their own expense.
 2. Passengers are subject to self-isolation for 7 days.